gittyeric/ml-infinite-image-augment/README.md

 1. Plots how your model reacts to key randomizations at different intensities (What brighness level affects model output across 50% of training samples?)
 1. Uses failure boundries to generate "infinite" "un/realistic" datasets that can be used for further training or as an infinite validation set!

-## Tool 1: See where your model breaks
+## Tool 1: When does my model break?

 "What brightness changes my model's output?"